Repair and Leasing Scheme (RLS) – Frequently Asked Questions

 Each local authority will set out its own specific requirements for properties.
 However, the following will apply in all areas:

-• BER certificates are required for all properties.
+• BER certificates are required.
 Minimum BER criteria may apply in some local authority areas.

-Property owners are also required to prove ownership of the house and tax compliance.
+Property owners are also required to prove ownership of the house before the lease commences and must be tax compliant.
 It is the responsibility of the owner to ensure that they consult with their finance/mortgage provider and get consent to enter into a leasing arrangement, if required.

 Approved Housing Bodies (AHBs) work with local authorities and property owners by both identifying properties and working with property owners to bring the properties up to the required standard.